Visit Andalucia Logo

 Carter del Hoyaza Caldera

-Start with a volcano erupting rhyolite, either as a flow or a very hot ash that formed dense deposits.
+Start with a volcano erupting magma, either as a flow or a very hot ash that formed dense deposits.
 These materials would have started at around 700-900 °C, and contained a lot of gasses.
 Those gasses, plus heated groundwater, would be looking for a way out.
 They would seek out joints and fractures and find their way into hollow cavities.
 Water, hydrogen, and carbon monoxide would continue on their journey, while some metals like manganese and aluminium, plus other condensable elements, would begin condensing into crystals.
 The temperatures would still be relatively high: we know they must have been around 600°C. Snuggled into the flows, where cooling was slower, crystals grew.
 Our garnets are red and formed of manganese, aluminium and silicon oxide.
 The Greeks had a name for them: pyrope, meaning ‘fire eyed’.

 Rhyolite and Garnets Rhyolite and Garnets